gatsoulis/py2ipynb/README.md

 ```

 ### Inline matplotlib
-Simply add in a new line after the cell marker `#%matplotlib inline` or `# %matplotlib inline`, or instead of `inline` any [other backend supported](http://ipython.org/ipython-doc/stable/interactive/reference.html#plotting-with-matplotlib).
+Simply add in a new line after the cell marker `#%matplotlib inline` or `# %matplotlib inline`, or instead of `inline` any [other supported backend](http://ipython.org/ipython-doc/stable/interactive/reference.html#plotting-with-matplotlib).

 ### Slide metadata